kevinlmh/Tin-web-server/README.md

 ```
 http://[your domain/ip address]:[port]/cgi-bin/[program]?[parameter1]&[parameter2]&[...]
 ```
-For example, to run the adder cgi program that comes with tiny, go to:
+For example, to run the adder cgi program that comes with Tin, go to:
 ```
 http://[your domain/ip address]:[port]/cgi-bin/adder?1+2
 ```